reyhansofian/reyhansofian-blog-hugo/content/post/2016-08-24-en-how-i-transfer-my-files-from-mac-osx-el-capitan-to-ubuntu-14-04.md

 coverMeta: out
 date: 2016-08-24T22:50:18+07:00
 categories:
-- development
+  - technology
 tags:
   - tips
   - unix
 description: "Migrating your files from Macbook to Ubuntu using Wifi"
 ---

 Today I want to transfer all of my data from my office’s MacBook Air (El-Capitan) to my laptop (Ubuntu 14.04).
 Since two of my external hard disk are broken, I need another way to transfer those files.
 And I come with transferring using the network (I have a wifi router at home).

 <!--more-->

 So this is how I set it up: